Please ensure Javascript is enabled for purposes of website accessibility

 Purpose of the Policy

-The purpose of Wayland Free Public Library’s policy is to clarify for the public and library staff the criteria used for selecting materials, as well as the responsibility for the collection.
+The purpose of the Wayland Free Public Library’s Collection Development Policy is to formalize the criteria used for selecting materials, as well as designate appropriate staff who are responsible for developing specific areas within the collection.
 We have included a Mission Statement and Goals, and a brief description of the community and library to help put these criteria into perspective.

 Introduction and Description